haydnv/tinychain/README.md

 Tinychain is an all-in-one database + application server with support for tensors, tables, and blockchains.

 Tinychain is still in early alpha status and is not ready for production use.
+Many core features are only partially implemented, or not yet available in the public API.

 ## Getting started